wangfowen/owenwangdotcom/_posts/2013-10-18-overpaid-syndrome.md

 make up for it.
 3 hours working instead of shopping equals a lot of new clothes!"

-Basically time became a commodity to me.
-It is just as limited as everything else, and we only need to hoard so much wealth to be secure in ourselves.
+__Essentially, overpaid syndrome turned time into a commodity to me.__ It is just as limited as everything else, and we only need to hoard so much wealth to be secure in ourselves.
 I figured if I was lucky enough to be secure, why not live a little?
 Never mind that I can actually only work so much, so those future-hours might not even occur.
 The thought process was totally flawless.
 Life was grand; it felt like we owned the world.
 It seemed like money really could buy happiness.

 Alas, all good things must come to an end.
 The clock struck midnight and our internships ended.
 I returned home to my first generation